PelionIoT/mbl-tools/lava/README.md

 Docker is used to set up an environment where all dependencies are installed for running submit-to-lava.py and its unit tests.
 Those are python libraries and the content of this directory.
-This is facilitateid by run-me.sh and Dockerfile.
+This is facilitated by run-me.sh and Dockerfile.
 A user though might decide not to user docker at all and run the script in his/her own environment.
 Required libraries are listed in requirements.txt